xeb/dalle-mini-tools/README.md

 poetry run python generate.py --help
 ```

-and if everything runs OK, you should get images in an `output` directory.
+If everything runs OK, you should get images in an `output` directory.
 Like:

 ![dalle-mini Samples](assets/dalle-mini-samples.png)